Background image

 Led by co-captains Lisa De Vanna, who also played at Athens 2004 and Clare Polkinghorne, the team started off modestly with a 2-0 loss to Canada who later won bronze, before drawing 2-2 with Germany, the eventual gold medal winners.

-After regulation time saw the teams at a 0-0 stalemate, the Aussie women went down in a heartbreaking penalty shootout, losing 7-6.
+After regulation time saw the teams locked at 0-0, the Aussie women went down in a heart-breaking penalty shootout, losing 7-6.

-At Tokyo 2020 the Matildas advanced from the pool stages and defeated Great Britain in the quarter-final.
+At Tokyo 2020 the women's team advanced from the pool stages and defeated Great Britain in the quarter-final.

 They then lost to Sweden in the semi-finals, sending them to the bronze medal game against America which they narrowly lost 3-4.
-Their fourth place finish was the best performance by the Matildas at their fourth games appearance.
-The Australian captain, Sam Kerr, scored six of the team’s 11 goals, with no one else scoring more than one.
+Their fourth place finish was the best performance for the team in their fourth Games appearance.
+The Australian captain, Sam Kerr, scored six of the team’s 11 goals.
 She was also the equal-second highest goal scorer at the tournament.

 Read More